VERIFY: Misleading claims make facemasks appear dangerous

 It’s important to note that those documents don’t address wearing masks.
 They talk about the possible effects if workers are exposed to CO2 from workplace hazards.

-“The most common exposure to CO2 for FSIS (Food Safety and Inspection Service) employees results from the off-gassing of CO2 gas from the use of dry ice for chilling and packing product,” it reads.
+“The most common exposure to CO2 for Food Safety and Inspection Service employees (FSIS) results from the off-gassing of CO2 gas from the use of dry ice for chilling and packing product,” it reads.

 So at higher than normal concentrations, carbon dioxide can cause physical effects.
 The key question is whether it’s actually building to those dangerous levels in masks.